-- (c) Bag Limit: Only one antlered deer may be taken Statewide during the bow permit season, regardless of the number of permits obtained.
+(c) Bag Limit: Only one antlered deer may be taken Statewide during the bow permit season, regardless of the number of permits obtained.
 Hunters taking an antlered deer in accordance with the provisions set forth in this section must have a valid "Antlered Buck Stub Permit Bow Only" from their bow and arrow or all around sportsman license from the calendar year in which the season began.
-Two deer, one antlered and one antlerless or two antlerless may be taken on a permit in Zones 1, 3, 4, 6, 18, 21, 23, 24, 30, 34, 37, 43, 45, 46, 52, 53, 55 and 65.
-One antiered and an unlimited number of antlerless deer may be taken in Zones 2, 5, 7-17, 19, 22, 25-29, 31, 35, 36, 39-42, 47-51, 54, 57-59, 61, 63 and 66, except as noted in (c)1 and 2 below.
+Two deer, one antlered and one antlerless or two antlerless may be taken in Zones 1, 3, 4, 6, 18, 21, 23, 24, 30, 34, 43, 45, 46, 53, 55 and 65.
+One antlered and an unlimited number of antlerless deer may be taken in Zones 2, 5, 7-17, 19, 22, 25-29, 31, 35, 36, 37, 39-42, 47-51, 54, 57, 58, 61, 63, 66, 68, and 70, except as noted in (c)1 and 2 below.
 Only one deer may be taken at a time per permit until the season limit is reached.
 All supplemental tags are valid on the date of issuance and only in the zone for which the special season permit was issued.
 All deer registration requirements apply.
-In Zones 7, 8, 9, 10, 11, 12, 13, 14, 15, 36, 40, 41, 49, 50 and 51, an antierless deer must be taken from one of these zones before taking or attempting to take an antlered deer through December 13, 2003; December 11, 2004 and December 10, 2005.
-The earn a buck requirement shall not apply after these dates.
-Deer shall be tagged immediately with the bow and arrow permit "transportation tag," completely filled in, and shall be transported to a checking station before 7:00 P.M.
+In Zones 7, 8, 9, 10, 11, 12, 13, 14, 15, 36, 40, 41, 49, 50 and 51, Earn-A-Buck regulations are in effect until December 9, 2006.
+Beginning in 2007.
+Earn-A-Buck regulations are no longer in effect in Zones 7-15, 36, 41, 49, 50, 51, and 58.
+Deer shall be tagged immediately with the bow and arrow permit "transportation tag", completely filled in, and shall be transported to a checking station before 7:00 P.M.
 E.S.T. on the day killed to secure a legal possession tag.
 The legal possession tag must be securely affixed or locked before the deer is transported or removed from the authorized deer checking station.
 Hunters are responsible for legal possession tags being securely affixed or locked on the deer before leaving the deer check station.
 In addition, hunters taking an antlered deer must immediately detach, date and initial the current year "Antlered Buck Stub-Permit Bow Only" from bow and arrow or all around sportsman license, and surrender the stub with the transportation tag at the checking station.
+Beginning in 2007, the "Antlered Buck Stub" requirement is discontinued.
 The possession of a deer after 7:00 P.M.
 E.S.T. on the date killed without a legal possession seal shall be deemed illegal possession.
 Upon completion of the registration of the first deer, one valid and proper "New Jersey Supplemental Deer Transportation Tag" (supplemental tag) will be issued which will allow the person to continue hunting and take one additional deer during bow permit season, provided the season is open.
-The supplemental tag shall be valid on the day of issuance and all registration requirements apply. - 1.
-In Zones 2, 5, 7-17, 19, 22, 25-29, 31, 35, 36, 39-42, 47-51, 54, 57-59, 61, 63 and 66, supplemental tags for the taking of a third and subsequent deer will be issued upon registration of deer at official deer checking stations until the season concludes.
-A supplemental tag may be used to take an antlered or antlerless deer, subject to the above provisions and is only valid in that deer management zone for which the special season permit was originally issued.
+The supplemental tag shall be valid on the day of issuance and all registration requirements apply.
+Beginning in 2007, supplemental tags will only be issued for antlerless deer; no supplemental tags will be issued for antlered deer.

+1. In Zones 2, 5, 7-17, 19, 22, 25-29, 31, 35, 36, 37, 39-42, 47-51, 54, 57, 58, 61, 63, 66, 68, and 70, supplemental tags for the taking of a third and subsequent deer will be issued upon registration of deer at official deer checking stations until the season concludes.
+A supplemental tag may be used to take an antlerless deer, subject to the above provisions and is only valid in that deer management zone for which the special season permit was originally issued.
 The supplemental tag is valid on the date of issuance.
-All tagging and registration requirements apply. - 2.
-In Zones 3, 6, 9, 13, 27, 29, 35, 37, 40, 59, 63 and 66 it shall be illegal to kill, take or attempt to take any
+All tagging and registration requirements apply.